Cooking Gorgeous

 • Repeat the same with red peppers, onions, and fresh herbs, and add them together with the tomatoes.

-• Pour in the strained yogurt and natural yogurt, salt, yeast, and flour, and stir well to ensure everything is fully combined.
+• Pour in the strained yogurt and natural yogurt, salt, yeast, and flour, and stir well until everything is fully combined.

 Fermenting the Mixture